1993 Trans-Tasman Test series: Australia

-The Australians, coached by Bob Fulton, had been crowned Rugby League World Cup champions after winning the 1992 Rugby League World Cup Final for the 7th time at Wembley Stadium.
+The Australians, coached by Bob Fulton, had been crowned Rugby League World Cup champions for the 7th time after winning the 1992 Rugby League World Cup final at Wembley Stadium.
 Mal Meninga captained the side in the final two tests of the Trans-Tasman series but was forced to miss the first test after being suspended by the NSWRL for the use of an elbow on Manly-Warringah's Welsh import centre John Devereux in a club game.
 Ironically, Manly's coach was also Australian coach Bob Fulton.
 The captaincy for the first test fell to Meninga's Canberra Raiders team mate and New South Wales captain Laurie Daley.

 The test series took place following the 1993 State of Origin series which was won by NSW.
 Dale Shearer's performances at fullback for Qld saw him earn a test recall in front of well performed World Cup and NSW fullback Tim Brasher (though Shearer had been selected at centre for all 3 Ashes series tests in 1992 but withdrew from all 3 with injury).
 Bradley Clyde, who had not played in the Origin series due to injury was also recalled to the team.

 New Zealand

 The Kiwis, coached by Howie Tamati and captained by Gary Freeman had lost their 1992 home series against the touring Great Britain Lions.
-New Zealand would be without their goal kicking fullback Matthew Ridge who had suffered a season ending knee injury in a club game for Manly-Warringah, but would lack for nothing in goal kicking thanks to the presence of North Sydney Bears superboot winger Daryl Halligan.
+New Zealand would be without their goal kicking fullback Matthew Ridge who had suffered a season ending knee injury in a club game for Manly-Warringah, but would lack for nothing in goal kicking thanks to the presence of North Sydney Bears superboot winger Daryl Halligan as well as Canterbury-Bankstown's goal kicking forward Gavin Hill.